SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 ### Complex Industry Cart (first introduced in 3.0.0-next.1)

 The hierarchal representation of the cart and order is now available to support complex bundled product offerings and pricing.
 The cart and order now functions in a hierarchal structure, making it easy to support purchasing of complex and nested (multi-layered) bundled product offerings.
 With the hierarchal representation of the cart and order, the exact structure of a bundled product offering is retained.
 The components selected for the bundle are grouped accordingly, so that bundle in which the offerings belong to are known.
-For more information, see [Complex Industry Cart](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/33005fa795d2425282ffe769737e27e7.html) in the TUA Help portal.
+For more information, see [Complex Industry Cart](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/33005fa795d2425282ffe769737e27e7.html) on the SAP Help portal.

 ### Contract Renewals (first introduced in 3.0.0-next.1)